Blue plaques scheme

 - A famous inventor/manufacturer

-- Although some flexibility is allowed, the nominee should have been born over 100 years ago or have died over 20 years ago
+- Although some flexibility is allowed, the nominee should have been born over 100 years ago or have died more than 20 years ago

 - The proposed location of the plaque should be accessible or visible to the public